 The Homeless Outreach and Navigation for Unsheltered Persons (HONU) program, also known as the Lift Mobile Navigation Center, is a new Ohana Zone funded program on the island of Oahu.
 The HONU officially launched on Friday, December 13, 2019 at the Waipahu Cultural Garden Park.
 The HONU later transitioned to Old Stadium Park on March 2, 2020, followed by moves to Keehi Lagoon Beach Park (urban Honolulu), Whitmore Village (Wahiawa), Oneula Beach Park (Ewa), Keeau Beach Park (Makaha), and back to Waipahu Cultural Garden Park and Old Stadium Park.
 Last year, HONU had expanded to two sites – one in urban Honolulu and one in rural Oahu.

-HONU is a mobile facility that has the capacity to serve between 60-100 individuals at one location.
+HONU is a mobile facility that has the capacity to serve up to 50 individuals at one location.
 The HONU is operated by the City & County of Honolulu Department of Community Services in partnership with the Honolulu Police Department.
 The goal of the program is to provide 24/7 short-term shelter services, and navigation to connect homeless individuals and families to longer-term shelter and other housing options.
 HONU also provides a critical tool for law enforcement officers to divert homeless individuals from citation and arrest, and provide the option of short-term shelter and services.

 Each HONU site includes beds and hygiene facilities, as well as the access to one meal per day.
 HONU also provides a space for social service partner organizations to provide on-site services, including assistance with identification, housing navigation, as well as legal and medical services.
 Social service partners have included the John A. Burns School of Medicine HOME Project, Project Vision Hawaii, Revive + Refresh, the Institute for Human Services, Achieve Zero, Kealahou West Oahu, Helping Hands Hawaii, and the Legal Aid Society of Hawaii.